-- How comfortable you feel with the surgeon, staff, and facility? - Do you feel respected? - Have they provided you with information, and proper informed consent materials?
+- How comfortable you feel with the surgeon, staff, and facility? - Do you feel respected? - Have they provided you with enough information and educational materials?

-The surgeon should patiently discuss options with you and answer all of your questions so you are informed and fully understand your options and what treatment (such as an intraocular lens) will best suit your needs.
+The surgeon should patiently discuss options with you, answer all of your questions so you are informed, and fully understand your options and what treatment, including which intraocular lens option will best suit your needs.

-Herzig Eye Institute is committed to providing thorough education for patients seeking treatment, to co-managing care with all eye care physicians, and to determining the most effective treatment for each patient on an individual basis.
+Herzig Eye Institute is committed to providing thorough education for patients seeking treatment, to co-managing care with all eye care physicians, and to determining the best treatment for each patient on an individual basis.
 All options are discussed.

-HERZIG-EYE.COM 1
+HERZIG-EYE.COM

-When symptoms begin to appear, you may be able to temporarily improve your vision and cope with your condition with a new prescription for your glasses, strong bifocals, magnification, appropriate lighting, or other visual aids.
+When symptoms begin to appear, you may be able to temporarily improve your vision with a new prescription for your glasses, strong bifocals, magnification, appropriate lighting, or other visual aids.

-However, cataract surgery is usually recommended when patients feel their quality of life has been reduced and their ability to do normal activities (such as driving, reading, or sports) is compromised.
+Cataract surgery is usually recommended when patients feel their quality of life has reduced and their ability to do normal activities, such as driving, reading, or sports, has been compromised.

 In North America, unless your vision is at least 20/50 (you are able to see at 20 feet what the average person can see at 50 feet), you cannot legally drive.
 If driving an automobile is not essential, you may choose to stop driving and delay surgery until the cataracts interfere with other activities.
-But those who enjoy the independence of driving may wish to have surgery earlier to avoid even temporarily losing their driving privileges.
+But those who enjoy the independence of driving may wish to have surgery earlier to avoid losing their driving privileges even temporarily.

-When will I need Cataract Surgery?
+When will I need cataract surgery?